 If a person has difficulty eating enough, they may benefit from eating small, frequent meals rather than three larger meals per day.
 When snacking, try choosing a nutritious food, such as fruit, instead of chips or candy.

-If the symptoms persist or get worse, even after a person makes some lifestyle modifications to improve their general health, they should contact a doctor.
+If the symptoms persist or worsen, even after a person makes some lifestyle modifications to improve their general health, they should contact a doctor.

 Several medical conditions may cause these symptoms, so getting medical attention can help a person get a specific diagnosis.